padajar/padajar.github.io/_drafts/2020-05-28-choices-arbitraryness-storytelling.md

 ---
-title: "on choices, arbitraryness, and storytelling"
+title: "on choices, arbitrariness, and storytelling"
 ---

 As I think more about applying to grad school and reflecting on my own MIT